danielpaul/danielpaul/README.md

 ### Hi, I'm [Daniel](https://danielpaul.me). 👋

-I'm is an entrepreneur passionate about all things web & tech.
+I'm an entrepreneur passionate about all things web & tech.

-I've has been involved in multiple startups and has over 12 years experience building products and services as a CTO, head of product & full-stack developer.
+I've been involved in multiple startups and have over 12 years experience building products and services as a CTO, head of product & full-stack developer.

 - 🔭 I’m currently working on my startup [ParkOffice](https://parkoffice.io)
 - 💎 I do freelance work at [Identity Square](https://github.com/identitysquare)